Responses to the West African Ebola virus epidemic

-Calling Ebola healthcare workers "the ones who answered the call", in December the editors of Time magazine named the Ebola health workers as Person of the Year.
+Calling Ebola healthcare workers "the ones who answered the call," in December 2014 the editors of Time magazine named the Ebola health workers as Person of the Year.
 Editor Nancy Gibbs said, "The rest of the world can sleep at night because a group of men and women are willing to stand and fight.
 For tireless acts of courage and mercy, for buying the world time to boost its defenses, for risking, for persisting, for sacrificing and saving, the Ebola fighters are Time's 2014 Person of the Year."
-Both Médecins Sans Frontières (Doctors Without Borders) and Samaritan's Purse were singled out as organisations that responded very early in the epidemic with especially dedicated workers who had worked alongside local caregivers.
+Both Médecins Sans Frontières and Samaritan's Purse were singled out as organisations that responded very early in the epidemic with especially dedicated workers who had worked alongside local caregivers.

 United Nations

 UN Mission for Ebola Emergency Response

 On 18 September 2014, the United Nations Security Council declared the Ebola virus outbreak in the West Africa subregion a "threat to international peace and security".
 The Security Council unanimously adopted United Nations Security Council Resolution 2177, which urged UN member states to provide more resources to fight the outbreak.
 The resolution was the first in the history of the Security Council to deal with a public health crisis.
 It was sponsored by 131 countries, which – according to U.S. Ambassador to the United Nations Samantha Power – makes it the most broadly supported of the 2,176 Security Council resolutions since 1945.
 Therefore, the UN Security Council has created the first ever UN mission for a public health emergency, the United Nations Mission for Ebola Emergency Response (UNMEER), with the primary task of coordinating the UN agencies' vast resources to combat the epidemic under the leadership of the WHO.
-Dr. David Nabarro, the UN Secretary General’s Senior Coordinator said that "This unprecedented outbreak requires an unprecedented response.
+Dr. David Nabarro, the UN Secretary General's Senior Coordinator said that "This unprecedented outbreak requires an unprecedented response.
 The number of cases have doubled in these countries in the last three weeks.
 To get in front of this, the response must be increased 20-fold from where it is today."

 UNMEER has been tasked to coordinate all relevant United Nations actors in order to ensure a rapid, effective, efficient and coherent response to the Ebola crisis.
 UNMEER's objective is to work with others to stop the Ebola outbreak.
 UNMEER will work closely with governments, regional and international actors, such as the African Union (AU) and the Economic Community of West African States (ECOWAS), and with UN Member States, the private sector and civil society.
 Accra, in Ghana, will serve as a base for UNMEER, with teams in Guinea, Liberia and Sierra Leone.
 A United Nations General Assembly document, the Report of the Secretary-General on UNMEER and the Office of the Special Envoy on Ebola (A/69/404), issued on 24 September 2014, details UNMEER's proposed mission, budget, and structure.